userlabs/docker-nginx-nexus-repository/README.md

 Note: There are a few steps you would need to access and create the docker-registry.

-1. Access admin.password file to get the random password at the first start.
+1. Access admin.password file (in directory ./nexus-data) to get the random password at the first start.

 2. Create a new docker repository.
 ![Alt text](img/create_docker_repo.png?raw=true "Create a new Docker repository")